Skip to content

 The fashion education experience at Parsons is unique because of the school’s deep relationship with the fashion industry in New York City.
 Relationships encompass mentorships, connections, and guidance between industry professionals, faculty, and students.

 Parsons School of Fashion is committed to making access, equity, and justice the standard in fashion.
-We practice this vision through our courses that highlight fashion and its intersection with social and climate justice, including courses such as Indigenous Fashion; Fat Fashion: Design for Large Bodies; Blackness and Fashion; Fashion and Disability Justice; Latin American Fashion; Sensory Design; and Fashion and the Land.
+We practice this vision through our courses that highlight fashion and its intersection with social and climate justice, including courses such as Indigenous Fashion; Fat Fashion: Design for Large Bodies; Blackness and Fashion; Fashion and Disability Justice; Latin American Fashion; Multi-Sensory Design; and Fashion and the Land.

 A person holding a smart phone with the Parsons website open in a browser.
 The page says "Experience a day in the life of a new school student".